 The provost chairs the Committee on Academic Priorities (CAP), an elected committee of faculty, charged with establishing and maintaining the educational and curricular priorities of the undergraduate, certificate and graduate programs of the college.

 CAP's mandates include: the review and authorization of new programs, course offerings and changes in requirements; long-range planning of the undergraduate and graduate curriculum; review and authorizations of annual tenure-track requests; and long-range planning of the shape of the faculty (Faculty Code, sec.
 24).
 Through a well-defined subcommittee structure, CAP also oversees credit-hour compliance, assessment of departmental and institutional student-learning goals, honors and independent studies projects, and the college's writing intensive guidelines.

-- Katherine Rowe, Provost and Dean of the Faculty, Chair, non-voting
+- Joseph O'Rourke, Interim Provost and Dean of the Faculty, Chair, non-voting

 - Bill Peterson, Associate Provost and Dean for Academic Development, non-voting

 - Patricia DiBartolo, Associate Dean of the Faculty & Dean for Academic Development, non-voting

 - Susan Etheredge, Dean of the College, non-voting

 - Gary Lehring (2019)

 - Susan Voss (2019)